Nimiauredhel/RaffleApp/README.md

 It may take the bot a moment to log-in.
 There's not a lot of feedback at the moment for what the bot is doing and whether it encountered any issues, but that's coming very soon.

 ## Next Steps
-A selection of features I would like to add in the near future *Add a text feed of what the bot is doing and whether it encountered any issues, similar to a developer console *Allow the bot to be more talkative and notify chatters of events such as being added to the raffle, starting the raffle, and declaring the winner
+A selection of features I would like to add in the near future:

+*Add a text feed of what the bot is doing and whether it encountered any issues, similar to a developer console *Allow the bot to be more talkative and notify chatters of events such as being added to the raffle, starting the raffle, and declaring the winner
 *Implement secure local storage of Twitch credentials, particularly the bot's OAuth token